Gloucestershire County Council

 Gloucestershire County Council is the upper-tier local authority for the non-metropolitan county of Gloucestershire, in England.
 The council was created in 1889.
 The council's principal functions are county roads and rights of way, social services, education and libraries, but it also provides many other local government services in the area it covers.
 The non-metropolitan county is smaller than the ceremonial county, the latter additionally including South Gloucestershire.
 The council has been under no overall control since May 2024.
 Following the 2025 election a minority Liberal Democrat administration formed to run the council.
 It is based at Shire Hall in Gloucester.

 The area administered by the county council comprises 2,653 km2.

+The current Gloucestershire County Council is planned to be abolished on 1 April 2028 and replaced by a new unitary authority Gloucestershire Council.